 Hidden in that story, which is most likely apocryphal, is the logic of republican virtue and republican morality.
 Free men fight and die for their honor, for their liberty and for their posterity.
 It is a form of rule based on a set of ideals, rather than a practical arrangement among men.
 A king is a pragmatic compromise that works now.
 A dictatorial committee is just the best way to establish order in the moment.
 A republic assumes men are not angels, but it assumes each generation will generate enough virtuous men to maintain it.

-Our first Brutus is remember as an example of that republican virtue, not because he established it, but because he sacrificed for it.
+Our first Brutus is remembered as an example of that republican virtue, not because he established it, but because he sacrificed for it.
 Brutus became the first consul of Rome.
-During his consulship the royal family tried to subvert the republic in order to regain the throne.
+During his consulship, the royal family tried to subvert the republic in order to regain the throne.
 This is remembered as the Tarquinian conspiracy.
 Among the conspirators were two of Brutus’ sons, who were sentenced to death.
 Brutus gained great respect among his peers for stoically watching as the sentence was carried out.

 We are a long way from those times, but we have similar challenges.
 The emerging conspiracy among career political appointees and intelligence officials, a conspiracy to overthrow the orderly functioning of the republic, is not a lot different from what the Romans faced 25 centuries ago.
-It’s not very different from what faced them five centuries after the founding of the Republic.
+It is not hugely different from what faced them five centuries after the founding of the Republic.
 In the former case, a Brutus was able to rise to the challenge.
 In the latter, another Brutus was not able to answer the call.

 In the current crisis, there are some similarities to both events.
 Those plotting against republican order are doing so claiming Trump is an authoritarian.
 They see his very existence as proof of some hidden conspiracy to overthrow democracy and install Trump as the 12th invisible Hitler, returned to usher in the Fourth Reich.
 That sounds ridiculous, but not unlike the plotters against Caesar, the people scheming to get Trump, justify their actions, not on merit, but against what they imagine Trump is secretly plotting.